 Symbax is a combination drug that includes an SSRI (fluoxetine) and an antipsychotic (olanzapine).

-The primary use for antidepressants is to treat the symptoms of depression, ranging from mild to severe.
+The primary use of antidepressants is to treat the symptoms of depression, ranging from mild to severe.
+This includes postpartum depression.

 However, antidepressants can also be prescribed to help manage symptoms of other conditions, including: